 You can submit an item here or send an email to email@example.com.
 If an event is to appear in print, please send the information at least eight weeks in advance.

-Family camping weekend at Hidden Acres Mennonite Camp, New Hamburg.
-For more information, or to book a space, call 519-625-8602.
+“Building community” retreat at Hidden Acres Mennonite Camp, New Hamburg.
+Speakers: Scott Robertson and Katie Gingerich.
+Theme: “The theory of conflict and resolution.”
+For more information, call 519-625-8602.

 Anabaptist Learning Workshop canoe trip (“Canoe tripping as a spiritual practice: Deepening the waters of faith”), at Massasauga Provincial Park, with guides Tanya Dyck Steinmann and Mark Diller Harder.
 For more information, visit uwaterloo.ca/anabaptist-learning-workshop/.

 MCC Festival for World Relief at Tradex in Abbotsford.
 For more information contact firstname.lastname@example.org or call 604-850-6639.

 Manitoba Society of Artists’ 87th annual juried exhibition, at the Mennonite Heritage Centre Gallery, Winnipeg, on until September 14.